School Uniform

 Foundation Stage: Waterproofs and change of clothes

 All children in Foundation Stage should bring a “pack a mac”, waterproof over-trousers and wellies to be kept in school.
-They should also have a change of clothes in their PE bag (spare pants, socks, tops and bottoms – all labelled please).
+They should also have a change of clothes in their PE bag (spare pants, socks, tops and bottoms – all labelled please) and a sun hat in summer.

 Order school uniform online